OpenSourceWorkflow/generator-kickstart/docs/getting-started.md

 * [Sass](http://sass-lang.com/)
 * [Sass CSS Importer Plugin](https://github.com/chriseppstein/sass-css-importer)

 Kickstart generates a Gemfile with the needed ruby gems.
-You can install with bundler into .bundles if you like.
+You can install with bundler into ```.bundles/``` if you like.
 The folder is already included in .gitignore.

 ### Installation